catalyst/moodle-tool_abconfig/README.md

 Installation
 ------------

-### Requirements
+### Moodle 3.8+

 This plugin will work natively from Moodle 3.8 onwards, but can be used on earlier versions of Moodle.

+### Moodle 3.4 - 3.7

 To use on an older version of Moodle, MDL-66340 must be backported to the moodle instance.
 This plugin relies on a new hook, that enables configuration to be applied immediately following the Moodle setup process each page.
 For Moodle versions earlier than 3.7, MDL-60470 is required to enable Session scope experiments to be decided on, immediately after a user logs in.

 To install the plugin, simply drop it into `path/to/moodle/admin/tool/abconfig` directory.
 When moodle is accessed it will prompt for installation of the plugin.
 Press Upgrade database now, and the plugin will be installed.

 Configuration
 -------------
 Visit the Site Administration menu and navigate to Plugins->Admin Tools->Manage Experiments.
 This page allows you to add new experiments, as well as edit existing experiments.
 To add a new experiment, fill in the fields, and click 'Add Experiment'.
 To edit the details of an existing experiment, click on the Edit link inside of the experiments table, to go to the edit page.

 ### Scopes and audiences
 The plugin currently has two scopes that experiments can lie under, Request scope and Session scope.

+#### Request scope

-*Request scope* experiments are called every time Moodle is loaded.
+Request scope experiments are called every time Moodle is loaded.
 Any request scope will treat a new page load as a new experiment call, and so a new set of conditions will be decided on.
 This means that behaviour can vary between loads of Moodle, so be careful when putting changes here that will affect a user's experience, as this may lead to an inconsistent experience for users.
+This includes each request including ajax calls within a single html page load.

+#### Session scope

-*Session scope* experiments are called when a user logs into the site.
+Session scope experiments are called when a user logs into the site.
 At this time, a condition set will be decided on, and users will continue to have that condition set applied for the length of their session.
 This does not apply to guest users, only logged in users.
 When a user logs out, and logs back in, a new set of conditions is applied to the account, which may be the same condition set.

 ### Conditions
 Each experiment can have multiple condition sets avaiable, of which 1 is applied to a given user at a given time.
 The condition set is picked based on the weighting you specify when creating the condition, which corresponds to the % of users that it applies to.

+#### IP Whitelist

-*IP Whitelist:* In this condition, an IP whitelist can be specified, and any users that have an IP that matches the whitelist, will not have this condition applied to them if this is the condition set that is selected.
+In this condition, an IP whitelist can be specified, and any users that have an IP that matches the whitelist, will not have this condition applied to them if this is the condition set that is selected.
 Instead, no action will be taken for that user.

+#### Experiment Commands

-*Experiment Commands:* Here is where the commands for a condition set can be specified.
+Here is where the commands for a condition set can be specified.
 These are applied sequentially right after loading Moodle.
 Each command should be on a newline.
 A list of valid commands is below:

 |Command |Syntax |Example | Description|